crsx72/Personal-Task-Manager-Pro/README.md

 Personal Task Manager Pro

-A fully-featured task management web application built using PHP (MVC), MySQL, and PDO.
+A simple task management web application built using PHP (MVC), MySQL, and PDO.
 Users can register, log in, and manage their tasks with categories, priorities, due dates, reports, and more.

 ##  Features